 Growing up, my Mom made Easter extra special.
-It would last the whole weekend with a big Easter Egg hunt with all of the cousins, aunts, uncles, Grandmas, Grandpas on Saturday with an Easter feast.
-We would devour deviled eggs, ham and cheese sliders, potato salad, fresh fruit, and coconut cupcakes.
+It would last the whole weekend with a big Easter Egg hunt with all of the cousins, aunts, and uncles at my Grandma and Grandpa’s home on Saturday with an Easter feast.
+We would devour creamy deviled eggs, easy ham and cheese sliders, the best potato salad, honey lime fresh fruit salad, and coconut cupcakes.

 I remember vividly being disappointed when I opened eggs not filled with chocolate.
 I would usually trade all of my jelly beans for mini Cadbury eggs.
 The obsession definitely started young!

 So I thought since Cadbury chocolate mini eggs are so good on their own…why not add them to a cookie?
 The results were Easter cookie perfection.
-I took a brown sugar cookie dough and added white chocolate disks and Cadbury eggs to it and baked them until a light golden color.
+I took a brown sugar cookie dough and added white or milk chocolate chips and mini chocolate Cadbury eggs to it and baked them until a light golden color.